-On April 27, 2015, we were notified that we received fast track designation for the treatment of metastatic RCC following progression through two or three prior lines of therapy.
+In July 2016 we received a second fast track designation for CRLX101 in combination with paclitaxel for the treatment of platinum-resistant ovarian carcinoma, fallopian tube or primary peritoneal cancer.
+In April 2015 we received our first fast track designation for CRLX101 for the treatment of metastatic RCC following progression through two or three prior lines of therapy.
 We may seek fast track designation for other indications or other product candidates.
 If a drug is intended for the treatment of a serious or life-threatening condition and the drug demonstrates the potential to address unmet medical needs for this condition, the drug sponsor may apply for FDA fast track designation.
-The FDA has broad discretion whether or not to grant this designation, so even if we believe a particular product candidate is eligible for this designation, we cannot assure you that the FDA would decide to grant it.
+The FDA has broad discretion whether or not to grant this designation, so even if we believe a particular product candidate is eligible for this designation, the FDA may still decide not to grant it.
 Even if we do receive fast track designation, we may not experience a faster development process, review or approval compared to conventional FDA procedures.
-The FDA may withdraw fast track designation if it believes that the designation is no longer supported by data from our clinical development program.
+The FDA may withdraw fast track designation if it believes that the designation is no longer supported by data from or stated intentions of our clinical development program.